andrewnachtigal/Udacity-Data-Engineer/03-cloud-warehouse/README.md

-1. Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.
-2. State and justify your database schema design and ETL pipeline.

-3. [Optional] Provide example queries and results for song play analysis.

 ## Data Warehouse Setup for Song Play Analysis

-A fictional music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
-Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+Design and implement a database for a fictional music streaming startup, Sparkify in order to move processes and data onto the cloud.
+The data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 ## Main Processing Steps

-extracts data from S3
+* extracts data from S3
-stages them in Redshift
+* stages them in Redshift
-transforms data into a set of dimensional tables (star schema) for their analytics team to continue finding insights in what songs their users are listening to run queries for testing, given by the fictional analytics team of Sparkify
+* transforms data into a set of dimensional tables (star schema) for their analytics team to continue finding insights * in what songs their users are listening to
+* run queries for testing, given by the fictional analytics team of Sparkify

 ## Datasets